aleventhal/js2at/README.md

 On Windows, run tools/native-messaging-host/install-host-win.bat Otherwise, run tools/native-messaging-host/install-host.sh

+The native messaging host installer does not yet support Firefox.

 2. Installing the extension

 The extension is under ext.
 Right now it just dumps to the background console.

+It is not yet compatible with Firefox, and Edge needs to be tested.

 3. Loading the web page